snigdhapaul2003/SBSPS-Challenge-9890-SafeZone-Real-time-Video-Analytics-for-Industrial-Safety/README.md

 Run the Web App: Execute the app.py file by running the command python app.py in the terminal.
 Access the Web App: Once the app is running, you'll see output indicating that the server is active.
 Open a web browser and enter the provided URL (usually http://localhost:5000) to access the web app.

-This setup allows you to interact with the low light object detection system and experience its features firsthand.
+This setup allows you to interact with the low-light object detection system and experience its features firsthand.

 Acknowledgement:

 We extend our sincere gratitude to IBM for their support and resources that have greatly contributed to the success of this project.
 The opportunity to work with their cutting-edge technologies and platforms has been invaluable.

-We would also like to express our heartfelt appreciation to all the guides and mentors that have been instrumental in guiding us throughout the project's development.
+We would also like to express our heartfelt appreciation to all the guides and mentors who have been instrumental in guiding us throughout the project's development.
 Their insights, expertise, and unwavering support have been crucial in shaping the project and achieving its objectives.

 We acknowledge the collaborative efforts of our fellow team members who have worked diligently to bring this project to fruition.
 Each contribution, no matter how small, has played a significant role in the project's overall success.